konst1984/todo-react/README.md

-# my todo projecy on react
+# my todo project on react